occipital/django-content-settings/docs/types.md

 Note: Validators are not used when converting text from the database to the variable object.

 - **update_permission**, **fetch_permission**, **view_permission** and **view_history_permission**: Access rights for the variable (detailed in a [separate article](permissions.md)).
-- **admin_preview_as** (default: PREVIEW_TEXT): when you change values in Django Admin text field you see preview of the converted object.
+- **admin_preview_as** (default: PREVIEW.TEXT): when you change values in Django Admin text field you see preview of the converted object.
 This attribute shows how the preview will look like.
 It has the followig options and all of them can be found in constants `content_settings.PREVIEW_*`:
-    - `PREVIEW_TEXT` - the value will be shown as plain text inside of pre html element
+    - `PREVIEW.TEXT` - the value will be shown as plain text inside of pre html element
-    - `PREVIEW_HTML` - the value will be shown as it is without esceping
+    - `PREVIEW.HTML` - the value will be shown as it is without esceping
-    - `PREVIEW_PYTHON` - the value will be shown as Python object using `pformat` from `pprint`
+    - `PREVIEW.PYTHON` - the value will be shown as Python object using `pformat` from `pprint`
 - **on_change** (default: empty tuple): list of functions to call when the setting is changed
 - **on_change_commited** (default: empty tuple): list of functions to call when the setting is changed and commited